-Question: "How can the Lord be the strength of my life (Psalm 118:14)?"
+Question: "What does it mean that the Lord is the strength of my life (Psalm 27:1)?"

-Once we receive God’s strength at salvation, we can begin to “understand the incredible greatness of God’s power for us who believe him.
-This is the same mighty power that raised Christ from the dead and seated him in the place of honor at God’s right hand in the heavenly realms” (Ephesians 1:19–21).
-The Lord enables us to “be strong in the Lord and in his mighty power” (Ephesians 6:10).
-God’s strength delivers us totally and empowers us to do good (Psalm 84:7; 28:8).
+For the Lord to be the strength of our life, we must first accept Jesus Christ as our Savior.
+Since we were powerless to save ourselves, God, in His mercy and grace, saved us through the sacrifice of His Son (Ephesians 2:5–9; see also James 4:12).
+Once we receive the strength of God’s salvation, we can begin to “understand the incredible greatness of God’s power for us who believe him.
+This is the same mighty power that raised Christ from the dead and seated him in the place of honor at God’s right hand in the heavenly realms” (Ephesians 1:19–20, NLT).